-Parameter Unit FY 2021-22 FY 2020-21 Total Scope 3 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, if available) Total Scope 3 emissions per rupee of Metric tonnes of CO2 equivalent The activity is banking at chance of emission of ef production facilities are there are diesel generate fluent gases, since no carried out.
-However, turnover various branch offices w hich would be causing Total Scope 3 emission intensity (optional) - the relevant metric may be selected by the entity emissions.
-To mitigate this, Bank is carr periodic servicing of diesel generators t AMC and using mostly star rated equip
+Parameter Unit FY 2021-22 FY 2020-21 Total Scope 3 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, if available) Total Scope 3 emissions per rupee of Metric tonnes of CO2 equivalent The activity is banking at various outlets and chance of emission of effluent gases, since r production facilities are carried out.
+However there are diesel generators made available a turnover various branch offices which would be causing Total Scope 3 emission intensity (optional) - the relevant metric may be selected by the entity emissions.
+To mitigate the periodic servicing of diese AMC and using mostly st sel generators through